-- Free users (Not part of your team)
+- Free License Users (Not part of your team)

-All Pro users will have a small blue PRO tag next to their name.
-Your team's members will have their role type shown to the right of their company name as:
+All Pro users will have a darkened envelope placed next to their name.
+Your team's members will be shown at the 'My team' Tab and have their role type shown to the right of their company name as:

 - Internal User